Trust in Marriage - How Important Is It?

-Many marriage commentators believe that trust should be established before a couple decide to
+Many marriage commentators belief that trust should be established before a couple decide to

 Matters such as being honest with each other about past misdemeanors, past relationships, fears

-and concerns, your dreams for your future life together and so on.
+and concerns, your dreams for the future and so on.

-Build upon this foundation by always treating your partner as an equal and never resorting to secretive
+Build upon this foundation of trust in your marriage by always treating your partner as an equal and never resorting to secretive

 behavior, put downs, or aggressiveness.
-Trust can be destroyed by a simple action or word.
+Trust in marriage can be destroyed by a simple action or

-Sometimes it is better for couples to give themselves space to cool down rather than to indulge
+Sometimes it is better to give yourself space to cool down rather than to indulge in

-To assist those couples who feel that they need
+To assist those readers who feel that they need

 If you have reason for changing your mind about the need to carry out a particular action

-discuss the reasons with your spouse.
+discuss it with your partner.
 You may consider this to be a small matter but it is surprising for most people to

 Reliability is also something that many people have trouble with such as being on time for a

-date, for a meal, to pick up the kids, forgetting to make a purchase on the way home as promised.
+date, for a meal, to pick up the kids, forgetting to make a purchase on the way home as you promised to do.

-Reliability and trust in relationships go hand in glove, a person who is unreliable is also
+Reliability and trust in relationships go hand in hand, a person who is unreliable is also

 financial problems which addicts always endeavor to hide.

-in five men and one in six women have an extramarital affair at some point in their life.
+in five men and one in six women have an extramarital affair at some time in their life.
 The numbers are even

 higher if emotional affairs are included.

-An emotional affair can be even more threatening to a married couples relationship than a physical affair,
+An emotional affair can be even more threatening to a relationship than a physical affair,

-because the lover replaces the spouse as the primary source of emotional well-being and
+because the lover replaces the spouse as the primary source of emotional well-being and companionship.

 Temptation is everywhere, and as men and women spend more time with each other away from their

-If your spouse is unwilling to discuss an affair with you, refuses to stop seeing their lover,
+If your partner is unwilling to discuss the affair with you, refuses to stop seeing their lover,

 and accuses you of causing him or her to have the affair, you will have many challenges to overcome to get your

-Lack of trust in a marriage is a major relationship killer.
+Lack of trust in a marriage is definitely a major relationship killer.
 In her best selling

 guide "Save My Marriage Today" counselor and author Amy Waterman covers